-Brothers Robert and Henry Tuss always had a love for plants, trees, and nature, but they never expected to create the longest-running arboretum in New Jersey, now called Willowwood Arboretum in the bucolic area of Far Hills, NJ.
-Today, it’s a peaceful spot with 130 acres of beautiful farmland, home to over 2,000 native and exotic plants, including an impressive Dawn Redwood that’s over 100 feet tall.
-Spend some time here, convening with nature, and be sure to check out the historical features, planting, and structures at this very special spot.
+In 1908, when two brothers acquired the property Willowwood Arboretum in Far Hills, NJ, no one dreamed it would be the longest-running arboretum in New Jersey.
+Yet over a century later, it’s still a peaceful spot with 130 acres of beautiful farmland, home to over 2,000 native and exotic plants, including an impressive Dawn Redwood that’s over 100 feet tall.
+Spend some time here, connecting with nature, and be sure to check out the historical features, planting, and structures at this very special spot.
 Read on for what you can expect and check out our guide to other NJ gardens, too. (featured photo credit: istock/july7th)

 Willowwood Arboretum